New Authority Checklist: From Application to First Load

 Top-level FMCSA registration hub.
 Starting point for understanding which registration actions are required for new carriers.

-- FMCSA Registration Portal (Unified Registration System)— Federal Motor Carrier Safety Administration
+- FMCSA Registration — Motus (Motor Carrier Registration System)— Federal Motor Carrier Safety Administration

 - Getting Your Operating Authority — FMCSA— Federal Motor Carrier Safety Administration